What Is a Bulletproof Trust?

 Cook Islands trustYesExtremely difficult for creditorsLimited (2-year SOL, beyond reasonable doubt)Low (outside U.S. jurisdiction)

 A third-party irrevocable trust eliminates the self-settled problem but remains vulnerable to fraudulent transfer challenges.
 A DAPT attempts to solve the self-settled problem through statute but fails for Florida residents because of conflict-of-law issues and domestic trustee vulnerability.
-A Cook Islands trust addresses both self-settled protection and jurisdictional enforcement by placing assets and the trustee beyond U.S. court authority.
+A Cook Islands trust addresses both self-settled protection and enforcement by placing assets and the trustee beyond U.S. court authority.

 Jon Alper